CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Expansion to Private Colleges and Universities (e.g., 10,000 Slots)

 Big change this year: private college and university students now qualify for the first time.
-Around 10,000 laptops set aside for high achievers in private institutions.
+Around 10,000 laptops are set aside for high achievers in private institutions.
 Still merit-based, but limited spots—only the brightest get picked.

 Special Considerations for Evening Students, High Achievers, and First-Generation Learners